Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 Propagate via Stem cuttings

-Here is a complete care guide about Anthurium brownii that is applicable to both novice and seasoned growers.
+A complete care guide about Anthurium brownii applies to novice and seasoned growers.

-Anthurium brownii prefers to sit in bright, indirect sunlight for at least 7-8 hours a day.
+Anthurium brownii prefers to sit in bright, indirect sunlight for at least 7-8 hours at a temperature of 78°F to 90°F.

 - Place them on a northeast or east-facing window with subtle early morning sun.
 Otherwise, choose a south-facing window with bright sunlight throughout the day.

-- When placed at the south-facing window, ensure to keep them at least 3-feet away from the window to minimize sun damage.
+- When placed at the south-facing window, keep them at least 3 feet away from the window to minimize sun damage.

 - Avoid placing them in low-light locations in the house.